 There is no single best DJ controller.
 The needs of DJs are wide and varied.
 One controller will be perfect for one DJ while not ideal for another.

-But, if I was forced to select one DJ controller that impresses me the most it would have to be the Pioneer DDJ 1000.
-The combination of large jog wheels and the familiarity with the Pioneer club-standard gear set it apart from the rest. and all of that at a reasonable price.
-If you are a Serato DJ fan then the 1000 SRT is an excellent alternative.
+But, if I were forced to select one DJ controller that impresses me the most, it would have to be the Pioneer DDJ-FLX10.
+The combination of large jog wheels and the familiarity with the Pioneer club-standard gear set it apart from the rest.
+And all of that at a reasonable price.

 But, all the controllers in this list are quality controllers that meet a specific need.
 No matter which controller you end up selecting you’re in for a lot of fun!